18F/handbook/_pages/how-we-work/tools/vmware-fusion.md

   1. Sign in with your ENT username and password.
   1. Click **Order Something**.
   1. Click **Software**.
   1. Complete the required fields.
-For software name, select "VMware Fusion".
+For software name, select "VMWare Fusion 10.x Pro: Exception".
   1. In the "additional comments" field, specify that you would like it installed through the GSA Self Service application.
   1. Click **Add to Cart**.